Animals That Live In Caves

 They don’t have the same pigmentation as other crayfish which makes them white in color.
 They have also developed longer antennae to help them feel their way through the darkness.

-Cave Visitors
+Cave Pseudoscorpion

 There are lots of different species of animals that will use caves for temporary shelter.
 This could be to help them hide from a predator, or to avoid a storm or particularly bad weather.